getreu/tp-note/docs/source/tpnote--manual.md

 ### Configure Thunar's custom actions

-Most file manager allow extending the context menu.
-As an example, the following images show the configuration of the *Thunar* file manger.
+Most file managers allow extending the context menu.
+As an example, the following images show the configuration of the *Thunar* file manager.

 #### Add context menu entry: Edit Tp-Note